Cassation (music): Eighteenth-century genre

-It is hard to discern any substantive formal characteristic that could distinguish cassations from other serenade-like genres, such as the divertimento, notturno, or Finalmusik.
+It is hard to discern any substantial formal characteristic that could distinguish cassations from other serenade-like genres, such as the divertimento, notturno, or Finalmusik.
 It seems likely that the term cassation was used to refer to the intended social function of the music as outdoor entertainment rather than any particular structural features.
 Breitkopf's thematic catalogues of the time tended to apply titles such as "cassation" and "divertimento" rather interchangeably, as did the composers themselves.
-This terminological overlap makes it difficult to distinguish formal characteristics of the cassation as a musical genre.
-Both Wolfgang Amadeus Mozart and Michael Haydn seem to have used the term only to refer to orchestral pieces, seemingly resembling the Salzburg serenade while generally lacking concerto movements, whereas Joseph Haydn called his op.
-1 and op.
+Both Mozart and Michael Haydn seem to have used the term only to refer to orchestral pieces, seemingly resembling the Salzburg serenade while generally lacking concerto movements, whereas Joseph Haydn called his Op.
+1 and Op.
 2 string quartets "cassations".
 Instrumental and orchestral cassations seem to be stylistically linked to the divertimento and serenade, respectively.
 By the end of the eighteenth century, the term had fallen out of fashion.

 Twentieth century usage

 The term was also sporadically adopted in the twentieth century.
 Malcolm Williamson composed a series of ten mini-operas involving audience participation (especially aimed at children), which he called "cassations".
-Cassazione is the title of a divertimento-like orchestral piece in a single movement by Jean Sibelius, and of a string sextet by Riccardo Malipiero.
+Cassazione is the title of an orchestral piece in a single movement by Jean Sibelius, and of a string sextet by Riccardo Malipiero.